Get the latest updates, information, and Frequently Asked Questions from Medical Education and Graduate Medical Education.

 Resident conferences have been put on hiatus.
 Social distancing, while important, applies primarily to public settings, less to infection control in the hospital, where we rely on the hygienic practices within the hospital.
 Please practice good hygiene, wash your hands and avoid touching your face.

-Howard Rubin and Vittorio Comelli in the medical student wellbeing program are scheduling virtual sessions now with students.
+Howard Rubin and Vittorio Comelli in the medical student wellbeing program are scheduling virtual psychotherapy sessions now with students.
 Please reach out to them if you need assistance.
 In addition, we encourage you to continue to connect with each other has much as you possibly can through virtual zoom get together and parties.
 Another great resource is the Department of Psychiatry’s Resources to Support Your Mental Health site.
+Prior to the COVID-19 outbreak, a student wellbeing task force was put together to review this issue.
+We received their findings and the deans will be reviewing the task force’s recommendations shortly.
+In addition, please find COVID-19 virtual student well-being resources for you here.

 How do I access the UCSF Food Security Program?